-Political Action Committees are formed by groups in order to advance the outcome of a political issue or election.
-The Society of Thoracic Surgeons Political Action Committee, STS‐PAC, was formed in 1997 and since then, has raised millions of dollars from politically‐savvy cardiothoracic surgeons and disbursed millions of dollars to members of Congress.
+STS-PAC stands for The Society of Thoracic Surgeons Political Action Committee.
+PACs are formed by groups in order to advance the outcome of a political issue or election.
+STS-PAC was formed in 1997.
+Since then, it has raised millions of dollars from politically savvy cardiothoracic surgeons who want their voices heard in Congress.

 Why does STS have a PAC?

-Federal law requires it.
-The Federal Election Campaign Act, first passed in 1971, streamlined existing laws that banned contributions from corporations and other special interest groups.
-The law (and its subsequent rulemaking power under the Federal Election Commission) prohibits campaign donations directly from corporations, labor organizations, and other groups, including STS.
+The Federal Election Campaign Act prohibits campaign donations directly from corporations, labor organizations, and other groups, including STS.
 Instead, organizations may establish separate bank accounts to collect voluntary donations and distribute that money to campaign coffers.
-This restriction has had an unintended but very powerful consequence: When people contribute to PACs, their political voices are heard in full force with like‐minded citizens.
-Today there are over 1,000 PACs organized by trade associations, membership organizations, and health societies like STS.
-In addition, there are nearly 2,000 corporate PACS and nearly 300 labor organization PACs.
-And there are thousands of more PACs organized around specific issues, causes, and candidates.
+When people contribute to PACs, their political voices are heard in full force with like-minded citizens.

-STS‐PAC is the only PAC that represents cardiothoracic surgery.
-The PAC disburses money to candidates in federal elections in a nonpartisan manner.
-Because of ethics laws that limit access to members of Congress, STS‐PAC is one of the best ways to forge relationships with elected officials and convey the Society’s priorities in a fair and open manner.
+Thousands of PACs have been organized, but STS-PAC is the only one that represents cardiothoracic surgery.
+STS-PAC disburses money in a nonpartisan manner to candidates in federal elections.
+Because of ethics laws that limit access to members of Congress, STS-PAC is one of the best ways to forge relationships with elected officials and convey the Society’s priorities in a fair and open manner.
 All contributions are public record.

 Why give to a PAC?